 The Guidebook may be of value to countries preparing source-oriented inventories that cover emissions made to various media including releases to air, water and soil and/or waste releases and transfers.
-Such multimedia inventories are commonly referred to as Pollutant Release and Transfer Registers (PRTRs).
+Such multimedia inventories are commonly referred to as pollutant release and transfer registers (PRTRs).
 Internationally, the Kiev Protocol (to the UNECE Aarhus Convention) on pollutant release and transfer registers establishes PRTR requirements for Parties.
-The Organisation for Economic Cooperation and Development (OECD), in close cooperation with the United Nations Institute for Training and Research (UNITAR) and United Nations Environment Programme (UNEP) Chemicals, has also, for a number of years, run a PRTR programme providing guidance to countries interested in establishing a PRTR.
-Within the European Union, two such initiatives covering multimedia releases are the European Pollutant Emissions Register
+The Organisation for Economic Cooperation and Development (OECD), in close cooperation with the United Nations Institute for Training and Research (UNITAR) and the United Nations Environment Programme (UNEP) Chemicals, has also, for a number of years, run a PRTR programme providing guidance to countries interested in establishing a PRTR.
+Within the European Union, the European Pollutant Release and Transfer Register (E-PRTR) is the main PRTR instrument for which annual reporting from Member States is required.